king-dopey/docker-mythbackend/README.md

 * The mythdatabase branch/tag should be run side-by-side with master/latest branch/tag.
 It will run the cron job to check and backup your MythTV database.
 * The mythweb branch/tag starts an Apache service, to host MythWeb, on port 80.
 * The setup branch/tag is intended to run mythtv-setup over VNC.
 This should be run instead of the master/latest branch/tag, during setup only.
-* The current version is 32, however version 31 abd 30 is still available, using the 30 and 31 tags
+* The current version is 35, running on Ubuntu 24.04
+* Older MythTV versions are available, running older versions of Ubuntu.
+Each older version is tagged as it's version number.
 * Linked Github code contains example docker-compose.yml for mythbackend and mythsetup